 This was added to allow customer or TP on their behalf represent the TP-allocated transmission capacity in rated path and segment modelling in the west.

 Include ability for the customer to voluntarily release SRs with a termination request.
+1/22/19 this is needed for flexibility and should be discussed further

 This was implemented for the cases where the TP has no a priori way to know what scheduling rights should be released.

 Include capability for the customer to include scheduling rights in DNR requests where the POR/Source and/or POD/Sink do not match the DNR or any defined NITS load service points?
+1/22/19 this has been address in the draft recommendation

 This was added due to requirements of rated path and segment modelling in the west.